-There are several ways to consume CBD-rich hemp flower.
+There are several ways to consume CBD flower.
 Here, we will explore the three main methods.

-Yes – you read that right!
-CBD is actually fat soluble, which means it’s fairly simple to create your own hemp-infused butters and oils, much like you would make a normal cannabutter.
+Because CBD is fat soluble, it’s fairly simple to create your own hemp-infused butters and oils, much like you would make a normal cannabutter.
 From there, you can bake or cook your fat into any dish of your choosing.

 Smoking CBD Flower